Join a Mission Team

 At the end of this same gospel, Jesus told all his followers that they were “witnesses of these things”; that is, they were to take the message about his life, death and resurrection to the whole world.

 So … why is it that so many Christians seem afraid of evangelism or try to avoid it?
 Becoming a team member might seem to you a huge step, to go away on a mission team for a week to an unfamiliar place to share the good news of Jesus, quite possibly in situations that will be new for you.

 Be encouraged to step out in faith and give it a go …

-If you come on a TFM mission you will need to attend a training event.
-At these we use tried and tested materials developed since our first Walk mission in 1991 and updated to be relevant to todays culture.
+To come on a TFM mission you will need to attend a training event.
 The sessions cover all the activities that you are likely to encounter during a mission week.
 Many Christians simply lack this basic equipping.
-The genius of these training events, however, is that they include some experience of practical evangelism.
+The genius of these training events, however, is that they include some experience of practical evangelism and are presented in a way that is relevant to todays culture.
 You go home not with just a set of notes but with some experiences of sharing your faith.
-In the end you learn to share your faith by doing it and crossing this line is a crucial point in removing fear, fear of the unknown.
+In the end, you learn to share your faith by doing it and crossing this line is a crucial point in removing fear, fear of the unknown.